andrewrk/groovebasin/README.md

 * Drag and drop upload.
 Drag and drop playlist editing.
 Rich keyboard shortcuts.

-* Streaming support.
+* (currently broken) Streaming support.
 You can listen to your music library - or share it with your friends - even when you are not physically near your home speakers.

 * (currently broken) Last.fm scrobbling.